PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 Video 1: Qué difícil es hablar el español.

 ## Textbook
 In this block we will follow the book Speech and Language Processing.
-During self-study days, you will read the book to learn NLP algorithms.
-During the DataLabs, turn this knowledge into code.
+You will read the book to learn NLP algorithms during self-study days.
+Then, during the DataLabs, you will apply what you have learned and build your own NLP models.

 D. Jurafsky, J.H.
 Martin, Speech and Language Processing, 3rd edition draft, 2022\
 Book website: [https://web.stanford.edu/~jurafsky/slp3/](https://web.stanford.edu/~jurafsky/slp3/) \